sparkleo-io/flutter_blue_background/README.md

 # Features
 <br>

-- Seamless integration with Flutter applications for BLE operations in the background.
+- Integrate BLE (Bluetooth Low Energy) operations in the background smoothly with Flutter applications.
 - Connect to BLE devices and perform read and write operations on characteristics.
 - Supports both Android and iOS platforms.